BY: ABACUS REVEALS

 Regarding age and longevity, it is sometimes said 60 is the new 40.
 (Abacus’ old assets can only hope!)
 Then Roger Clemens would be the new 36.
 He might have a few innings left in him after all.

 Inventive men like Abner Doubleday and James Naismith would hardly recognize their games as they now are played.
 Similarly, we are not likely to be too entertained by the games as they were played in their infancy.
 A fair bit of performance enhancement took place in between.

 There are inherent physical risks involved in all our games, even our leisurely-paced national pastime.
 (Just Google “Tony Conigliaro” if you need a reminder.)
 The human body was simply not designed for all that exertion, contortion and collision.
 Can you remember a time when the word “oblique” was an adjective meaning “indirect” rather than a noun meaning “ballplayer’s body part, prone to frequent injury”?

 Yet the participants make the decision to play and to excel.

 The manner and extent of an athlete’s training is likewise a matter of choice, with its own set of inherent risks and rewards.

-  While Bay Area baseball fans are sure to be miffed at losing a key contributor to each of their teams in the midst of a drive for the post-season, they need to bear in mind that Melky Cabrera and Bartolo Colon are far more victim than villain in
+While Bay Area baseball fans are sure to be miffed at losing a key contributor to each of their teams in the midst of a drive for the post-season, they need to bear in mind that Melky Cabrera and Bartolo Colon are far more victim than villain in all these shenanigans.

 How is it you young folk put it?